HAAIL-Universe/Othello/README.md

 }
 ```

-### 4. Waking Overlay Verification Checklist
+### 4. Connection/Retry UX Verification Checklist

 1. Stop the backend if running, then start it using the command above.
 2. Open the UI in your browser.
-You should see a full-screen "Waking server…" overlay with a spinner and status line.
-3. The overlay should disappear and the app should load once the backend is ready.
-4. If you stop the backend and reload the UI, the overlay should remain and show an error after ~90 seconds, with a Retry button.
+The app should attempt to connect immediately—no "waking server" overlay.
+3. If the backend is unreachable, a "Connecting to server…" banner with a Retry button will appear.
+The app will retry automatically with backoff.
-5. Start the backend while the overlay is up: the overlay should disappear and the app should load.
+4. Once the backend is available, the banner disappears and the app loads.
-6. Confirm the health endpoint returns JSON as above at http://127.0.0.1:5000/api/health/db
+5. Confirm the health endpoint returns JSON as above at http://127.0.0.1:5000/api/health/db

 ---